-Are you interested in building deeper skills in analyzing accounting information and using that information to make smart financial decisions?
+Are you interested in building deeper skills in analyzing accounting information?
+Do you want to make smarter financial decisions?
 Do you need to understand a company’s profitability?
 Are you interested in a firm’s growth in revenues and earnings, and how that growth drives share prices?
 Are you concerned with a firm’s risk?
-Do you want to be able to rigorously evaluate a firm’s financial statements, evaluate “accounting quality” and adjust the statements if you suspect earnings management?
-Will it be helpful for you to forecast and model a firm’s future earnings and cash flows, and then use those expectations to estimate share value?
+Do you want to be able to evaluate a firm’s financial statements?
+Do you want to learn how to evaluate “accounting quality” and adjust the statements if you suspect earnings management?
+Will it be helpful for you to forecast and model a firm’s future earnings and cash flows, and use those expectations to estimate share value?

-These are questions of fundamental importance for professionals involved in equity investments, lending and credit risk assessments, mergers and acquisitions, corporate strategy and governance, consulting, and financial regulation.
+These are questions of great importance for many professions in the finance realm.
 Companies’ reported financial statements provide a wealth of information to understand profitability, growth, risk, and value.
 But to unlock that wealth of information, you have to know where to look and how to analyze the numbers.
-The Advanced Financial Statement Analysis program will provide you with an analytical framework and practical tools to analyze and exploit information in corporate financial statements.
+The Advanced Financial Statement Analysis program will provide you with an analytical framework and practical tools to read and understand financial statements for intelligent financial decision making.

 How you will benefit